grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ### STEP 2: Verify the Service

-After some seconds, the service will be made.
-If you specified, input and output buckets would be automatically created.
-Verify that the service is up and running with the command:
+After some seconds, the service(s) will be created.
+If you specified, input and output buckets, they will be automatically created.
+Verify that the service(s) is up and running with the command:

 ```sh
 oscar-cli service list